-Select a section letter from an alphabetical list and it will be inserted at the top of the bar line so that it does not overwrite chords or notes.
+Select a letter or number from the list and it will be inserted at the top of the bar line so that it doesn't overwrite chords or notes.

 Notation Symbols for Expression and Articulation

 The Notation Symbols are entered from the Notation Event dialog, which is accessed from the right-click menu in the Editable Notation window.
 This dialog lets you insert (or remove) notation symbols such as,